-Do you really know what’s happening with your servers?
+Do you really know what’s happening with your server estate?

 Managing an IT team is a tough job.
-While demands on your services are increasing, both internally and externally, the need to be aware of and in control of application and server performance is a constant pressure.
-In fact, there are four key elements that currently affect the working life of an IT leader:
+While demands on services are increasing, both internally and externally, the need to be aware of and in control of application and server performance is a constant pressure.
+Right now, there are four key areas that are of particular concern for those responsible for IT departments and teams.

 1. Server estates are growing

-To meet the demands of development teams, and follow good DevOps practices, you also need to be able to provide dev and test data environments with data that closely matches production without compromising security or confidentiality.
+To meet the demands of development teams, and follow good DevOps practices, you also need to be able to provide development and test data environments with data that closely matches production, without compromising security or confidentiality.

 2. Server estates are becoming more diverse

-With your data spread across different server platforms in different locations in such a way, maintaining an overview of estate health becomes a lot more difficult.
+With data spread across different database types and server platforms, both on-premises and in the cloud, maintaining an overview of the health and performance of estates becomes a lot more difficult.

-3. Speed of delivery is the cornerstone of operations
+3. Speed of delivery has become the cornerstone of operations

-4. Remaining compliant keeps you up at night
+4. Remaining compliant is keeping DBAs up at night

-The risk of a compliance breach brings about the danger of reputational damage alongside any fines that may come from regulators, which can be hefty.
+The risk of any breach, whether caused by internal or external actors, brings about the danger of reputational damage alongside any fines that may come from regulators, which can be hefty.
 And breaches don’t just happen on production environments.
-Your dev and test servers can be just as vulnerable, and can often be a secondary thought when thinking about security practices.
+Development and test servers can be just as vulnerable, and can often be a secondary thought when thinking about security practices.

-Keeping on top of this can be hard
+Keeping on top of a server estate can be hard

 So you’ve got a growing, diverse server estate that needs to enable fast service delivery while remaining compliant.

-You need to know where your customer data lives and who has access to it for compliance reasons.
-At the same time, you need to speed up the development process with quick access to production-like data sets that don’t expose customer data.
+You also need to know where your customer data lives, what parts of it are regarded as Personally Identifiable Information (PII), and who has access to it for compliance reasons.
+Yet at the same time, you need to speed up the development process with quick access to production-like copies of databases for use in development and testing that don’t expose that data.

 The traditional approach is to use scripts to manually monitor your server status.
 Sure, you could hire an army of DBAs to do this, if only you could spin up database experts as quickly as you can spin up cloud servers.